-We want our comments section to be a place for productive conversation about what is and isn’t working in education today.
+We want our comments forums to be a place for productive conversation about what is and isn’t working in education today.
 We value the insights that our commenters share with us and with one another, and we want to encourage constructive debate that deepens our education coverage.

 This comments policy is a guide for how the Chalkbeat staff and readers can work together to achieve these goals.